OpenDriveLab/HDGT/README.md

-# HDGT: all brand new baseline on Waymo for Motion Prediction
+# HDGT: All Brand New Baseline on Waymo for Motion Prediction
 ![pipeline](hdgt.PNG)